smrmaheshkumar/DevOps_Santhosh_Shankar/Santhosh/DevOps_Commands_Santhosh.md

 $ vi index.html

-To check our playbook is correct or not
+## To check our playbook is correct or not
 	$ ansible-playbook myplaybook.yml –syntax-check

-To ping all the servers
+## To ping all the servers
-Ansible –m ping allmyservers
+ansible –m ping allmyservers

- To run the playbook
+## To run the playbook
 $ ansible-playbook myplaybook.yml

-	Ansible Roles
+# Ansible Roles
 $ cd /etc/ansible       ls

-To initiate roles
+## To initiate roles
 	$ ansible-galaxy init myrole

-To install tree
+## To install tree
 	$ yum install tree

 Edit roles in main.yml in vars, taks etc

-Run the roles
+## Run the roles
 	$ ansible-playbook roleplaybook.yml

-Command Module
+## Command Module
 $ ansible –m command –a “rm /var/www/html/index.html” allmyservers -b

 	Galaxy-Ansible.com

 ansible-galaxy install geerlingguy.java --roles-path=/etc/ansible/roles

 ansible-playbook roleplaybook.yml

-	Kubernetes
+## Kubernetes

 To start minikube
 $ minikube start

 To list out the nodes
 $ kubectl get nodes

-To run the pods
+## To run the pods
-$ kubectl run hello-minikube --image=gcr.io/google_containers/echoserver:1.4
+	$ kubectl run hello-minikube --image=gcr.io/google_containers/echoserver:1.4 --port=8080
---port=8080
 If we want to run nginx replace nginx in image

-$ kubectl run hello-minikube --nginx=gcr.io/google_containers/echoserver:1.4
+	$ kubectl run hello-minikube --nginx=gcr.io/google_containers/echoserver:1.4 --port=80
---port=80

 To see the deployments (Like docker service ls)
 	$ kubectl get deplyments

-To describe the deployments
+## To describe the deployments

-Kubectl describe deployments hello-minikube
+	$ Kubectl describe deployments hello-minikube

-To see the details of the pods
+## To see the details of the pods

-Kubectl describe pod hello-mimikube-hvfbskbvks-ggpz4
+	$ Kubectl describe pod hello-mimikube-hvfbskbvks-ggpz4

-Scalingup the pods
+## Scalingup the pods
 	$ kubectl scale –replica=5 deployments/hello-minikube

-To drain
+## To Drain
 	$ kubectl get pods
 	$ kubectl drain podname

 Pods are in pending state.
 To uncordon it
 	$ kubectl uncordon minikube

 Now see the activate status by doing
 $ kubectl get pods

-To delete the pods
+## To delete the pods
 	$ kubectl delete pods podname
 	$ kubectl get pods

-Kubernetes can be managed by UI
+## Kubernetes can be managed by UI
 To get the dashboard
 	$ minikube dashboard

-Replica Sets & Replication Controller:
+## Replica Sets & Replication Controller:
 By using yml we can create this
-# example my-rc.yaml file for creating a object based Replication Controller
+Example: my-rc.yaml file for creating a object based Replication Controller

 apiVersion: v1
 kind: ReplicationController